One-fifth rule for severance pay in Germany

 A severance payment (Abfindung) is classified as “extraordinary income” under German tax law.
 Because German income tax is progressive, adding a large, one-time payment on top of normal salary can move the employee into a much higher marginal tax bracket.
 In extreme cases, almost half of the severance ends up with the tax office.

 The one-fifth rule exists to prevent this stacking effect.
-Instead of taxing the entire severance at once, the tax rate is calculated as if the payment had been spread across five years – even though it is paid immediately.
+Instead of taxing the entire severance at once, the tax office calculates the tax rate as if it spreads the payment across five years—even though the employee receives it immediately.

 Conditions for using the one-fifth rule